pablodiste/data-store/README.md

 ## Basics

-A Store is composed of two main objects, a fetcher, and a cache.
+A Store is composed of two main objects, a fetcher, and a source of truth.

 * **Fetcher**: In charge of calling the API and getting the result in the form of a `FetcherResult<Entity>`.
-* **Cache**: In charge of storing the result locally and making queries, usually backed by a local database.
+* **Source of Truth**: In charge of storing the result locally and making queries, usually backed by a local database.

 ## Example of Usage